seb646/mass-surveillance/README.md

 - [Resources](https://masssurveillance.net/resources)

 ## Contribute
-If you'd like to contribute to this project, please fork our GitHub repository and begin development on your own branch.
-To work on the project in a local environment, input the following commands into your shell terminal.
+The project is open source; anyone can contribute to the information on this website.
+If you'd like to contribute, please fork our GitHub repository and begin development on your own branch.
+When you're ready, commit the changes to the master branch of our repositiory.
+Every commit is subject to extensive review for accuracy and use of impartial language.
+Please cite all of your sources in Chicago style.

+To work on the project in a local environment, follow the steps listed below.

 ### Install VuePress
 This step assumes that you have [Node.js](https://nodejs.org) and [Node Package Manager](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) (NPM).
 If you do not have Node, please install it before you proceed.